-Special Education Southampton Public Schools provide students with disabilities equal access to academic and elective classes throughout the division.
+Special Education.
+Southampton County Public Schools provides students with disabilities equal access to academic and elective classes throughout the division.
 While Individualized Education Plans (IEPs) specify specific accommodations and the extent thereof, it is the practice of SCPS to ensure that all students are recognized as vested members of the learning community, through a concerted school program that is centered on access, equity, and inclusion.

 To the greatest degree possible, students with disabilities are placed in the least restrictive environment.
 Educational schedules for students receiving special education and related services are varied and individualized.
-Special education requirements are made in conjunction with the student, parent, teacher, and child study team.
+Special education requirements are made in conjunction with the student, parent, teacher, and Student Support Team.
 For more information, please contact your child's case manager or the Special Education Department.

 For all students with disabilities identified under IDEA, the IEP Team determines how the student will participate in the accountability system.
 For students identified under Section 504, the 504 Committee determines how the student will participate.
 Provisions are made for individualized education for students with identified disabilities.
 Individualized Education Plans (IEPs) specify individualized goals, objectives, and accommodations.
-These include programs for students who are learning disabled, emotionally disabled, intellectually disabled, other health impaired, hearing impaired, speech impaired, visually impaired, or physically impaired.
+These include programs for students who are learning disabled, emotionally disabled, intellectually disabled, other health impaired, hearing impaired, speech impaired, visually impaired.

-Individuals with Disabilities Education Act (IDEA) Students formally identified with special needs receive an Individualized Educational Program (IEP) developed by the child study team (CST), parents, and professionals related to each student's individual case circumstances.
-For more information, confer with your case manager, or the Director of Special Education.
+Individuals with Disabilities Education Act (IDEA).
+Students formally identified with special needs receive an Individualized Educational Program (IEP) developed by the Student Support Team, parents, and professionals related to each student's individual case circumstances.
+For more information, confer with your child's case manager, or with the Director of Special Education.

-Every Student Succeeds Act (ESSA) Formerly No Child Left Behind (NCLB) This federal law embodies the ideal that all students will learn to their fullest potential and at their highest respective levels.
-On that premise, the Southampton County Public School District holds the expectation that each learner will be supported with necessary resources to meet his/her maximum capabilities.
-For more information, confer with your building administrator, the Director of Curriculum and Instruction, or the Supervisor of Special Education.
+Every Student Succeeds Act (ESSA) Formerly No Child Left Behind (NCLB).
+This federal law embodies the ideal that all students will learn to their fullest potential and at their highest respective levels.
+On that premise, SCPS holds the expectation that each learner will be supported with necessary resources to meet his/her maximum capabilities.
+For more information, confer with your building administrator, the Curriculum Director (Kelli Gillette), or the Director of Special Education (Dr. Tonia Taylor).

-Southeastern Cooperative Educational Programs (SECEP) In 1978, the school systems of Chesapeake, Franklin, Isle of Wight, Norfolk, Portsmouth, Southampton, Suffolk, and Virginia Beach, with the financial assistance of the Virginia Department of Education (VDOE) established a cooperative coalition to serve students with disabilities.
+Southeastern Cooperative Educational Programs (SECEP).
+In 1978, the school systems of Chesapeake, Franklin, Isle of Wight, Norfolk, Portsmouth, Southampton, Suffolk, and Virginia Beach, with the financial assistance of the Virginia Department of Education (VDOE) established a cooperative coalition to serve students with disabilities.
 Additional information about SECEP can be obtained by visiting their website at www.secep.net.

-Virginia Alternate Assessment Program (VAAP) The VAAP is available to students in high school who are working on academic standards as specified by their IEP's.
-These academic standards are called Aligned Standards of Learning (ASOL) and are available in reading, writing, mathematics, science and history/social science.
-Only students who meet the VAAP guidelines for participation may be assessed through the VAAP.
-Students with disabilities served by 504 Plans are not eligible for VAAP.
-Students will compile a collection of work samples, or COE to demonstrate achievement on the ASOL.
-Students who participate in the VAAP participate in all content areas.
+Virginia Essentialized Standards of Learning.
+The VESOL is available to high school students who are working on academic standards as specified by their IEPs.
+These academic standards are called Essentialized Standards of Learning (ESOL) and are available in reading, writing, mathematics, science and history/social science.
+Only students who meet the guidelines for participation may be assessed through the VESOL.
+Students with disabilities served by 504 Plans are not eligible for VESOL.
+Students take a modified version of the SOLs, with the accommodations and modifications in their IEPs.